ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Issuer, the Origin can learn information about the Client.
 Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learns.
-Therefore, there is an exponential loss in anonymity relative to the number of Issuers.
+Therefore, there is an exponential loss in privacy relative to the number of Issuers.

 The fundamental problem here is that the number of possible issuance configurations, including the keys in use and the Issuer identities themselves,